nrfconnect/sdk-nrf/doc/nrf/ug_dev_model.rst

 * One or more applications are to be developed using the |NCS|.
 * Additional board definitions might be required by the user.
 * Additional libraries might be required by the user.
-* The term "application" refers to the application code and any board definitions and libraries it requires.
+* The term *application* refers to the application code and any board definitions and libraries it requires.
 * The application(s) will require updates of the |NCS| revision.

 Workflow 1: Eschew Git and west